superseriousbusiness/gotosocial/docs/installation_guide/apache-httpd.md

 `ProxyPreserveHost On` is essential: It guarantees that the proxy and the GoToSocial speak of the same Server name.
 If not, GoToSocial will build the wrong authentication headers, and all attempts at federation will be rejected with 401 Unauthorized.

 The line `ProxyPassMatch ^/(api/v1/streaming.*)$ ws://localhost:8080/$1` ensures that Websocket streaming connections also work.
 See the [websocket](./websocket.md) document for more information on this.

+In the case of providing an initial setup for the 443 port looking for additional managing by an external tool, you could use default certificates provided by the server which you can find referenced in the `default-ssl.conf` file at `/etc/apache2/sites-available/`.

 Save and close the config file.